tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * Swift time request (ksec)
 * Remarks

+If a proposed target does not appear in the TIC, the information required to append the target to the TIC must be provided.

 Additional proposal tools can  be found on our [data access page](data-access.html) with proposal tips provided [here](proposal-tips.html).
 We encourage users to follow [this custom tutorial](https://archive.stsci.edu/tess/tutorials/goddard_format.html) provided by the MAST.

 We have provided two example target tables with the format we require.